 Floyd Mayweather Vs Conor McGregor – 4.3 Million

 On 26 August 2017, Floyd Mayweather boxed his last match against UFC star Conor McGregor.
 The Pretty Boy ended up winning this boxing match by a Technical Knockout in the 10th round.
 Floyd Mayweather Vs Conor McGregor recorded 4.3 Million sales on Pay Per View.
-This fights is listed as the second highest PPV Boxing match.
+This fight is listed as the second-highest PPV Boxing match.